 Romney's speech to the university will be one of the largest of his campaign, other than the convention.
 The audience size will be approximately 50,000 graduates and guests.

-Falwell said in a statement university officials were “delighted that Governor Romney will join us to celebrate Commencement with Liberty’s 2012 graduates.”
+university officials were “delighted that Governor Romney will join us

 Liberty has a long history of getting involved in politics.
 Governor Rick Perry and Rep. Michele Bachmann spoke there in 2011, and other politicians have made the rounds there too- including President Reagan, President George H.W.
 Bush, Newt Gingrich, and Mike Huckabee.
+President Obama once spoke in Lynchburg as well, but at a local high school, and not the [extremely conservative] university.

 Speaking at LU is a strong indicator that Romney is courting the more conservative sects of the Republican Party (and not the more moderate members), and that he is reaching out even more to the evangelicals.
 But not all Liberty and Lynchburg residents are happy about it.
 Students are announcing intentions to boycott their graduations, or to show up at the services with signs for other [former] candidates.
 Their gripes (heard on the local tv news yesterday) ranged from religious differences, to the fact that the school's straw poll in the fall, and the primaries, showed support for other candidates.